Reference management software

 Which software should I choose?

 There is an abundance of reference management software to choose between.
-The table below contains a comparison of Endnote, Endnote Online and Mendeley with two other programs: Zotero and Papers.
-These also have many advantages and are used by both students and researchers.
+The table below contains a comparison of Endnote, Endnote Online, Zotero and Papers.
+They have different advantages and are used by both students and researchers.

 If you want to know more there is more detailed information on each program's website.
 In addition you can in most cases download a free trial version.

 The library at Imperial College, London, provides a more comprehensive comparison

 Students can get help with Endnote Online at the library.

 Researchers at KI can get help with Endnote from the Library Publication Support.